adamtuliper/Unity-OrksWithForks/README.md

 <a name="Overview"></a>
 ## Overview ##

 Unity is a major player in the cross platform game engine space with over 21 supported platforms, including Windows 10, MacOS, Linux, Android and iOS, all of which can use the same code base.
 In this workshop you will build "Orks with Forks (and Knives)" - a fun top down 2D game.
 Keep in mind Unity is not a 3D asset creation system, but instead a system in which you can arrange your assets, write code to animate, use physics, audio, and more.
-There are other software packages such as Autodesk Maya or Blender that can be used to 3D model, although Unity does have a built in terrain modelling system.
+There are other software packages such as Autodesk Maya or Blender that can be used to 3D model, although Unity does have a built in terrain modeling system.

 ![alt](/Images/Orks Screenshot.PNG)